Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 ## How we found log4js on agorapulse:

-It was the middle of the winter of 2021 when the news of log4j vulnerability broke out in the cyber security industry.
+It was the middle of the winter of 2021 when the news of log4j vulnerability broke out in the cyber security community.
 And as the norm goes, it got all the security researchers on their heels.
-As the clock was ticking, our company decided to focus wholly on exploiting this vulnerability.
+As the clock was ticking, our company decided to focus wholly on scanning and exploiting this vulnerability on our target infrstructure which include our cleints and few bug-bounty targets.

-Our company had many targets to focus on and scan for this vulnerability.
-So the options were open.
 One of those available targets was agorapulse.
-We plunged into research mode and figured out how we were going to scan for this vulnerability.
+We plunged into research mode and brainstormed out how we were going to scan for this vulnerability.
 Due to the fact that the vulnerability could be present on any endpoint or any request, it was really hard to focus on one part of an application.
 So we decided to inject payloads all over the web application and wait for any pingbacks.
 To do that, we identified features and functionalities where we could use our payloads.

 As the application was pretty vast with multiple features, we had to stay organized.
 We used a simple and comprehensive approach of pasting payloads everywhere in the application, and as said above to keep things organized, we used functionality-specific identifiers in the payloads.